s769/FFTMatvec/README.md

 - `-t` (bool): Check matvec results (default: false)
 - `-prec` (string): Precision Code: 5 characters, each D or S (case insensitive) representing the precision of the corresponding matrix/vector component (D=double, S=single).
 Components are: broadcast/pad, fft, sbgemv, ifft, unpad/reduce.
 Default is DDDDD.
 - `-s` (string): Directory to save output files to (default "" - don't save output)
-- `-rand` (bool): Use random values for the input vectors/matrices.
+- `-rand` (bool): Use deterministic double precision values for the input vectors/matrices that cannot be represented as single precision floats without error.
 Result checking will not work with this option enabled (default: false)
 - `-h` (bool): Print help message

 **Note**: `pr x pc` must be equal to the number of processors used to run the code.
 If no values are provided for `-pr` and `-pc`, the code will run with `pr = 1` and `pc = num_mpi_procs`.